How to enable Microsoft Defender for Containers components

 Select Fix X resources.

-Deploying Defender agent - all options
+Deploying Defender sensor - all options

 You can enable the Defender for Containers plan and deploy all of the relevant components from the Azure portal, the REST API, or with a Resource Manager template.
 For detailed steps, select the relevant tab.